takapi327/ldbc/docs/src/main/mdoc/en/tutorial/Connection.md

 Starting from version 0.4.0, ldbc-connector provides built-in connection pooling capabilities.
 Connection pooling is essential for production applications as it significantly improves performance by reusing existing database connections instead of creating new ones for each request.

+@:callout(warning)

+**Limitations with Scala Native 0.4.x**

+The current Scala Native 0.4.x only supports single-threaded execution.
+Since the connection pooling functionality in ldbc-connector is designed with multi-threading in mind, when using it with Scala Native 0.4.x, connection pooling may not work correctly.

+Scala Native 0.5.x is planned to support multi-threading, but until then, using connection pooling with Scala Native is not recommended.
+Instead, we recommend creating and using a new connection for each database operation.

+@:@

 ### Why Use Connection Pooling?

 Creating a new database connection is an expensive operation that involves: